etalab/piaf/README.md

 - `CSV file`: file must contain a header with a `text` column or be one-column csv file.
 - `JSON file`: each line contains a JSON object with a `text` key.
 JSON format supports line breaks rendering.

-> Notice: Doccano won't render line breaks in annotation page for sequence labeling task due to the indent problem, but the exported JSON file still contains line breaks.
+> Notice: Piaf won't render line breaks in annotation page for sequence labeling task due to the indent problem, but the exported JSON file still contains line breaks.

 `example.txt` (or `example.csv`)
 ```python